-Additional financial information is provided in the Company's consolidated financial statements and management's discussion and analysis for the year ended December 31, 2015.
+Additional financial information is provided in the Company's consolidated financial statements and management's discussion and analysis for the year ended December 31, 2016 filed with SEDAR and incorporated herein by reference.
 Copies of such documents may be obtained in the manner set forth above.